The Church of Jesus Christ of Latter-day Saints in Ireland: World War II

 Just prior to World War II, the church began to be recognized on a local level in Belfast when the Mormon Millennial Chorus visited Ireland in 1938.
 A group of young girls began an exercise group that specialized in folk dancing and military drills in Belfast in 1937, and they went on to perform for large audiences and even competed in the Belfast Cooperative Hall in 1939.
 This group, known as the "Keep Fit" girls, even went on to perform in Britain.

 Due to the rising tension of the war, Irish missionaries were pulled out of Ireland and other European countries and relocated to the United States.
 The Second World War led to huge challenges for both members and missionaries.
-Northern Ireland entered the war as part of the United Kingdom, with the city of Belfast was a frequent target for bomb activity so the members in the city faced highly unfavourable conditions and "reported barely escaping death".
+Northern Ireland entered the war as part of the United Kingdom, with the city of Belfast as a frequent target for bomb activity so the members in the city faced highly unfavourable conditions and "reported barely escaping death".
 The Republic was officially neutral, but it also endured some minor bombing by the Germans, and some of its citizens fought for the Allies.

 The war resulted in a decline in church activity because many members worked in factories to produce materials for soldiers in the Allied Forces.
 Members continued to hold meetings, although conditions were poor and there was little contact from church leaders outside the country.
 After the war ended, the church obtained its own meetinghouse in Ireland and dedicated it on 8 March 1948.